syou6162/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 <Lightbox src="/img/bigquery/bigquery-optional-config.png" width="70%" title="BigQuery optional configuration"/>

-The following are the optional configs you can set in dbt Cloud:
+The following are the optional configurations you can set in dbt Cloud:

 | Config                         | Information                                                                                                                  | Type    | Example                     |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------------------|---------|-----------------------------|